ANTENA LIVING

 ☕ Five cafés worth your laptop time in the Tec area

 All five sit in the Tec area (Altavista, Col. Tecnológico), within walking distance of the main gate, and keep coming up in international-student WhatsApp groups.
 They share the basics: reliable WiFi, comfortable seating and a tolerant attitude toward someone nursing a flat white for three hours.
-A specialty coffee usually runs MX$45–80 (€2–4); mornings before 10am and weekday afternoons are the quietest windows.
+A specialty coffee usually runs MXN$45–80 (€2–4); mornings before 10am and weekday afternoons are the quietest windows.
 What changes is the vibe, and that is what decides where you actually want to spend a full study afternoon.

 Café Limón